 Maternal Mortality Rate in India – Reasons for Decline

-The following programs implemented by the Government is playing a crucial role in reducing the Maternal Mortality Rate in India.
+The following programs implemented by the government is playing a crucial role in reducing the Maternal Mortality Rate in India.

 LaQshya – Labour Room Quality Improvement Initiative

 - This program focuses on Public Health facilities to help.
-They will be assisted by helping them improve their maternity operation theatres, and help augment quality of care in labour rooms.
+They will be assisted by helping them improve their maternity operation theatres, and help augment the quality of care in labour rooms.

 - This program will be implemented in all Community Health Centres (CHC), First Referral Unit (FRU), District Hospitals, Medical College Hospitals.